Learn here about projects planned or completed by the committee, and projects related to Green Mountain Scenic Byway.

 Many Organizations & Agencies Have Made the Overlook & Trail Possible

 Early on, the District opened an area known as Clay Island along the western side of the NSRA.
 This area was accessed from Astatula, generally off of Ranch Road.
 Nearly 6 miles of trails surrounded a series of marshes that actively filtered Lake Apopka water.
 Several observation towers overlook the marshes and the lake.
 The District opened another trail head off of CR 448A, just south of their Field Station.
-This trailhead is known as the North Shore Trailhead and opens up a bit more than 5 miles of trails.
+This trailhead is known as the North Shore Trailhead and opened up a bit more than 5 miles of trails.

-These same organizations began working with Orange County to the east and Lake County to the west to fill the gaps with connections and trailheads.
+Several environmental organizations began working with Orange County to the east and Lake County to the west to fill the gaps with connections and trailheads.
 In 2008, Orange County agreed to spend Park Impact fees to build a connection from the eastern terminus to Magnolia Park.
 That trail was completed in 2012.
 Phase I opened the trail to the Historic Pumphouse, 4.5 miles away from Magnolia Park.
 Since then, the District was continuing the restoration efforts and shoring up the dikes and roads.
 An additional 10 miles of trails officially opened February 20, 2014.

 Trailhead and Overlook Features

-The Trailhead and Scenic Overlook will include:
+The Trailhead and Scenic Overlook Includes:

-- A parking area, covered pavilion with picnic tables and a charcoal grill, restrooms
+- A parking area, covered pavilion with picnic tables

 - Approximately 130 foot elevated boardwalk leading to